Pederson helps Cubs pound Reds 10-2 for 6th straight win - WHIZ News

 TRAINER’S ROOM

-Cubs: 1B Anthony Rizzo (back tightness) was out of the lineup for the fourth consecutive game.
-“Still day to day,” manager David Ross said.
-“Things are progressing, like I said, in a positive manner.” … OF Jason Heyward (left hamstring strain) ran the bases before the game. … RHP Alec Mills (low back strain) pitched four innings of two-run ball in his second rehab start with Triple-A Iowa on Friday.
+Cubs: Rizzo (back tightness) was out of the lineup for the fourth consecutive game. … Heyward (left hamstring strain) ran the bases before the game. … RHP Alec Mills (low back strain) pitched four innings of two-run ball in his second rehab start with Triple-A Iowa on Friday.
 Ross said he’ll make another rehab start in five days.

 UP NEXT